Nigeria women's national football team: Team image

+Nicknames

+The Nigeria women's national football team has been known or nicknamed as the "Super Falcons".

+Home stadium

+The Nigerian women's national football team has no national stadium.
+The women's team play their home matches in different stadiums throughout the country.
+Most home games have been held in Moshood Abiola National Stadium (formerly known as National Stadium, Abuja) which serves as the official home stadium of the Men's team.
+Other venues which has hosted some of their matches are the MKO Abiola Stadium, Onikan Stadium and Remo Stars Stadium.

 Labour disputes

 The Super Falcons have consistently clashed with the Nigeria Football Federation (NFF) over back pay, unpaid bonuses, daily allowances, and poor facilities.
 These disputes have resulted in sit‑in protests, training boycotts, or threats to boycott several key tournaments: